JohnnyCulbreth/rival-tomatoes/README.md

 # Rival Tomatoes: A Rotten Tomatoes Score Comparer

-Welcome to the Movie Battle app, a unique tool that lets you compare the Tomatometer scores of two movies.
+Welcome to Rival Tomatoes, a unique tool that lets you compare the Tomatometer scores of two movies.
 This app is ideal for movie enthusiasts looking to compare scores quickly, or for those engaged in a friendly debate on which movie fares better.

 The app was created using the following technologies:
 - Frontend: React, Material-UI